lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 160, 41120, 43690, 44975

 These EADs are available in all EDHOC messages.
-The EADs are only used in their positive (non-critical) form.
+The EADs are used in their positive (non-critical) form.

 It is expected that future documents register additional values with the same semantics.